DysphoriAlluka/Big-Ben/README.md

 5. Submit a pull request

 ## Want to Run it Yourself?
-Read through the code and figure out where to input the token.
+Read through the code and figure out where to input the token, I'll give some vage ideas but absolutely no hand-holding around here no homo.

 My YouTube API key is free to use, there are limits on it that would prove *very* difficult to go over.

 The Google CSE APIs are currently public as well, if things get out of hand, I will have to hide that.
 #### I run this off Heroku, but here's a vague idea of how you can get it running:
-This bot is written to run on node.js.
+This bot is written to run off node.js.
 Please see https://nodejs.org/en/download/

 Once you have nodejs installed, open a powershell inside the folder, and run `npm install`, this should install all the required dependencies to run the bot.